 05 of 10

 Travelers can get hungry on longer flights, so if you're hoping to save money while staving off hunger pains, it's important to pack meals that really satisfy all your needs on the go.
-Fortunately, this Kitchn blog pin recommends these easy-to-carry turkey wraps with a honey mustard dip to stave off hunger.
+Fortunately, the Kitchn blog recommends easy-to-carry turkey wraps with a honey mustard dip to stave off hunger.

 06 of 10

-This pin again targets those who want to eat healthier while traveling.
-The blog offers proper packing tips and recommends foods including sugar snap peas; radishes; cucumber slices; carrot & celery sticks; smoked salmon; and dried mango.
+Nourishing Meals targets those who want to eat healthier while traveling.
+The blog offers proper packing tips and recommends foods including sugar snap peas, radishes, cucumber slices, carrot & celery sticks, smoked salmon, and dried mango.

 Be sure to check out the Nourishing Meals website for all of the great recipes for on-the-go meals that provide full nutrition while satisfying those mid-flight hunger pains.
 We recommend the nori rolls with sticky brown rice, which contain protein, fiber, and plenty of nutrients and minerals to get you through the rest of the flight.Continue to 7 of 10 below.